kaatbailey/NWLY/CHUNKS.md

 **The gate.** The blocker is header/ABI drift between our fork and the shipped build — struct layouts must match closely enough to traverse.
-Decide, with evidence from T1's build-identity findings, whether the ABI is close enough to attempt this.
+Decide, with evidence, whether the ABI is close enough to attempt this.
 If not, say so and P-track stays fully empirical.

+**Evidence now available that this prompt predates:** T1 confirmed the retail client carries `GridMateAllocatorMP` / `GridMateAllocator` and ~94 `InitializeReplicatedFields` references, and that RTTI survived (STATE §10).
+The fork builds and runs (STATE §7).
+Both sides of the ABI comparison are therefore inspectable — this decision can be made on evidence rather than guesswork.

 **Definition of done.** A decision with the ABI evidence attached.
 If go, a prototype that locates the global `ComponentApplication` on the reference build and